jureeq/cometPong/README.md

 ## MVP (DOM - CANVAS)
 MVP definition, deliverables.

 Create start screen with 'Start' button.
 Create a game screen consisting of a planet, a defending platform (shield), and meteorites.
 The platform moves only to the left and right.
 The player has 5 lives.
-When these are lost, an end game window appears, allowing the player to play again.
+When these are lost, an end game screen appears, allowing the player to play again.

 ## Backlog